Dinnerladies (TV series): Recurring

 A member of the planning department, she had a small but significant role in the first series, usually ordering the toast round for meetings.
 In the second series, she played a larger role, having an ongoing wager with the canteen staff on whether Bren and Tony would "get it on" by Christmas Eve.
 She reportedly had a drunken snog herself with Tony whilst on holiday in Marbella.
+Although called 'Jane' by the other characters, the credits only name the character as 'Secretary'.